alvineng1/final-project/README.md

 The information was collected by russellyates88, and sourced by the [World Bank](http://www.worldbank.org/).
 The dataset is hosted on [kaggle](https://www.kaggle.com).

 ### Technical Description
+The data set is a `.csv` file.
+We will be reading it in with the `read.csv` function in R. To wrangle the data, we will filter the data set to catergorize information by country, age, weatlh of country, sex, and generation.

+Some of the libraries that we plan on using are `leaflet` and `plotly` for visualization, `shiny` will be used to create the shiny webpage, `ggplot` will also be used to graph the data.

+In this report, we anticipate to have challenges in the data wrangling in regards to the age groups, because the data sets have